How to defog your windshield and windows quickly

 In this case, it means warming up the inside.
 Keep the following tips in mind:

-- Leave recirculation off: As stated above, it's a good idea to turn off your car's recirculation feature to battle foggy windows so the temperature and moisture levels in your car begin to equalize with those outside.
+- Leave recirculation off: As stated before, it's a good idea to turn off your car's recirculation feature to battle foggy windows so the temperature and moisture levels in your car begin to equalize with those outside.